vincent-lafouasse/interval-trainer/README.md

 ## How to build

-- Install Rust using `rustup`, as [recommended by the Rust Foundation](https://www.rust-lang.org/tools/install).
+- Install Rust using `rustup` as [recommended by the Rust Foundation](https://www.rust-lang.org/tools/install).
 - Run the command `cargo build` at the root of the repository.

 ## Usage